GoogleCloudPlatform/ubbagent/README.md

   - name: on_disk
   - name: servicecontrol

-  # A 'reported' metric is one whose values are provided by an external application via the agent's
-  # HTTP interface.
-  reported:
+  # The aggregation section indicates that reports that the agent receives for this metric should
-    # bufferSeconds indicates how long values area aggregated prior to being sent to endpoints.
+  # be aggregated for a specified period of time prior to being sent to the reporting endpoint.
+  aggregation:
     bufferSeconds: 10

 - name: instance-seconds
   type: int
+  # The empty passthrough second indicates that no aggregation should occur for this metric.
+  # Reports received are immediately sent to the reporting endpoint.
+  passthrough: {}
   endpoints:
   - name: on_disk
   - name: servicecontrol
-  reported:
-    bufferSeconds: 10

 # The endpoints section defines where metering data is ultimately sent.
 Currently
 # supported endpoints include: